 In addition, you can explicitly hide or display any block name.
-Explicitly hidden or displayed blocks are not affected by the Hide Automatic Names setting.
-To explicitly hide or display a block name, select the block, select Diagram > Format > Show Block Name and then select:
+Explicitly hidden or displayed blocks are not affected by the Hide Automatic Block Names setting.
+To explicitly hide or display a block name, select the block, then on the Format tab, select Auto and then select:

 On to always display the block name.

 Off to always hide the block name.

 Auto to return to the default state.
 If the block has an automatic name, Hide Automatic Block Names affects the block.

 To display and hide block names programmatically, use

 'HideAutomaticNames' option for models and the

 For more information on these parameters, see Model Parameters and